 Here’s a map of all the ‘proper’ places to lock up your bike.
 Click on the blue dots to see how many spaces are at each location.

 And below is a map of all the Festival venues, which are of course all accessible by bicycle.
 Make sure you have a good quality lock (we like these ones) and don’t leave your bike down any quiet alleyways.
+It can be a bit busy in Edinburgh so make sure you have a working bell to ping at anyone who needs to be alerted to your presence.

 Escape from the Festival by bike